-Figure 5 shows two-dimensional histograms of the retrieved winds versus ECMWF 10m wind background for the 50-km wind product, with the backscatter calibration (see section 4.2) applied.
+Figure 5 shows two-dimensional histograms of the retrieved winds versus ECMWF 10m wind background for the 50-km wind product, with the backscatter calibration (see section 4.2) applied and after rejection of Quality Controlled (KNMI QC flagged) wind vectors.
 The data for these plots are from 20 consecutive orbits from 2 and 3 September 2011 (level 2a data version 1.3).

 The top left plot corresponds to wind speed (bins of 0.5 m/s) and the top right plot to wind direction (bins of 2.5°).
 The latter are computed for ECMWF winds larger than 4 m/s.
 The bottom plots show the u and v wind component statistics (bins of 0.5 m/s).
 The contour lines are in logarithmic scale.
+Note that the ECMWF winds are real 10m winds, whereas the scatterometer winds are equivalent neutral 10m winds, which are on average 0.2 m/s higher.